 Contract automation and outsourcing boost efficiency and provide market insight

-Contract automation and outsourcing standardize processes for routine contracts — nondisclosure agreements, master services agreements, vendor contracts, engagement letters, non-reliance letters, and more — providing a considerable speed advantage.
+Contract automation and outsourcing standardize processes for routine contracts — non-disclosure agreements, vendor contracts, engagement letters, non-reliance letters, and more — providing a considerable speed advantage.

 “There are so many documents negotiated in the same way every time,” Godiwala said.
 “By creating that efficiency with the same team doing that same work for you, it really does create a well-oiled machine.”